 Q: What code changes do I need to make to use Amazon Kendra?

 A: Ingesting content does not require coding when using the native connectors.
 You can also write your own custom connectors to integrate with other data sources, using the Kendra SDK.
-You can easily deploy search in your application with a few lines of code, or copying short code samples from reference implementations to replicate specific functionality.
+You can easily deploy search in your application with a few lines of code, or copying short code samples from the console to replicate specific functionality.
 The SDK provides full control and flexibility of the end user experience.

 Q: In what regions is Amazon Kendra available?

 A: Amazon Kendra is currently available in the following AWS regions: Northern Virginia, Oregon, and Ireland.
 See the AWS Region Table for more details.

 Q. Can I add custom connectors?